0xemils/0xemils/README.md

 ##
 ### 📁 My portfolio:
 - [The repository](https://github.com/emils001/coding-portfolio) with my coding projects.
-- [My Codewars account](https://www.codewars.com/users/eemils) with the exercises I have solved.
+- [My Codewars account](https://www.codewars.com/users/eemils) with the coding exercises I have solved (Under the Kata section).

 ##
 ### 📫 How to reach me: